 3 + x = 2 Degrees

 Seton Hill University offers an engineering program in the 3+ format.
-As an engineering major, you will spend three years as a chemistry or mathematics major at Seton Hill, while fulfilling the prerequisites for an engineering specialty.
-Engineering students then finish their course work at the University of Pittsburgh’s Swanson School of Engineering.
+As an engineering major, you will spend three years as a chemistry, mathematics or computer science major at Seton Hill, while fulfilling the prerequisites for an engineering specialty.
+Engineering students then finish coursework at the University of Pittsburgh’s Swanson School of Engineering.
 Graduates from this program earn two degrees:

 - Bachelor of Arts degree (B.A.) in chemistry or math, or Bachelor of Science degree (B.S.) in computer science, from Seton Hill